Ayush-cloud06/Terraform-demos/11_Local_Module/README.md

 1. Create a VPC with a give CIDR block [✅]
 2. Allow the user to provide the configration for multiple subnets:
-  2.1) The user should be able to proivide a CIDR blocks [✅] 2.2) The user should be able to provide AWS AZ
+  2.1) The user should be able to proivide a CIDR blocks [✅] 2.2) The user should be able to provide AWS AZ [✅] 2.3) The user should be able to mark a subnet as public or private  [✅]
-  2.3) The user should be able to mark a subnet as public or private
+     2.3.1) If atleast one subnet is public, we need to deploy an IGW 2.3.2) We need to create a public route table and associate it with the public subnets